danielfm123/croutonlauncher/README.md

 6. Be sure to have already installed the crouton extension for chromeos and the xiwi and extension targets in your chroot.
 7. Pin the chrome extention on your shelf.
 8. Have Fun.

-edit crlauncher and place on /usr/local/bin
+9. edit crlauncher and place on /usr/local/bin on the chrome root, not chroot